aicoforge/cursor-fpga-forge/README.md

 **This Project Focus**: We demonstrate our AI Agent + FPGA Automated Directive concept using **Cursor** (an AI-powered code editor) as the AI agent and **Xilinx U50** as the FPGA platform, specifically showcasing HLS workflow automation.
 Cursor represents the class of AI agents with capabilities similar to other market solutions like GitHub Copilot, Tabnine, or CodeWhisperer - we chose Cursor for this demonstration due to its comprehensive AI integration and development workflow capabilities.

+**Development Strategy**: This project establishes the foundational framework for AI-FPGA automation by demonstrating automated verification environment generation.
+Based on this proven foundation, we are extending capabilities to include intelligent error diagnosis and repair, performance optimization recommendations, interactive debugging assistance, and adaptive platform configuration - transforming the current example from template execution into true intelligent assistance.

 ## What This Does

 **Problem:** FPGA development has a massive gap.
 Engineers spend weeks setting up verification environments, debugging HLS settings, fixing memory allocation issues, and dealing with hard-to-understand error messages.